chrsundermann/terraform-azurerm-spoke-network-composition/README.md

 </br>

 ## Step 2
 Copy the folder [examples/100/settings](examples/100/settings) to your test folder.
-The folder contains yaml files containing configuration examples for network, route tables and network security groups.
+The folder contains yaml files containing configuration examples for the complete spoke network architecture.

 </br>